1

 anything resembling spheres.
 “Instead, they are strung out in filaments,

-which lie on the surfaces of huge bubblelike regions in which there are no
+which lie on the surfaces of huge bubblelike regions within which there are no

 clusters and few or no bright galaxies.”
 Instead, the clusters surround

-giant voids of empty space.
-[Layzer, David.
-1991.
+giant voids of empty space. [–David Layzer, 1991.
 Cosmogenesis, the

 Growth of Order in the Universe, p166]